 full graceful stop to work the following has to be true:

 number_of_nodes > max_number_of_replicas + 1

-that there are still enough replicas in the cluster after a node has been
+are still enough replicas in the cluster after a node has been stopped so that

 If only 1 replica is configured one active shard suffices in order for write and delete operations to succeed.